jcoenencom/motiongw/README.md

 ## MODE
 + sim, will use a predefinedd set of blinds as scan result
-+  live scan of the network to detect the gateway/hub
++ live scan of the network to detect the gateway/hub using Discovery

 ## Use

-when installed, define the gateway to fhem define mgw fhempy motiongw
+when installed, define the gateway to fhem

+  define mgw fhempy motiongw

 Change mode to live and enter the gateway key (via the set)